HyagoOliveira/Persistence/README.md

 ![The Persistence Settings Menu](/Docs~/PersistenceSettingsMenu.png "The Persistence Settings Menu")

-Now you can select a Serializer, Compression, Cryptographer and other settings to use when save your data.
+Now you can select a Serializer, Compression, Cryptographer and other settings to use when saving your data.
 Each property has a Tooltip description.

 If you're using a Cryptographer method, set a new Cryptographer Key using the **Get New Cryptographer Key** button.

->**Important**: you should always create a new Cryptographer Key for every game you make in order to increase your data security.
+>**Important**: you should always use a different Cryptographer Key for every game you work in order to increase your data security.

 ### Creating the Serialized Data Class